-No threatened aquatic flora species listed under the NC Act (or EPBC Act) have been recorded in the Wetlands.
+No threatened flora species listed under the EPBC Act (or NC Act) have been recorded in the Wetlands.
 Based on the data review and searches of the current Wildnet and EPBC PMST, no threatened wetland-dependent flora species or communities were identified as likely to occur in the Abbot Point region.